 It is true that you are also able to know all manner of wonderful things—any wonderful things, in fact—and this has lured many non-humans into taking Adam's Mark, signing on to be adoptive children of Adam and theologically human, but it is a two-edge sword, and it's the sword barring the gate back to Eden.

-To be theologically human is to bear "Adam's Mark."
-Adam's Mark is the combination of the imago dei, the tzelem, plus our ability to know all, good and bad, and the fallen state that this entails.
+To be theologically human is to bear "Adam's Mark," which is the combination of the imago dei—the tzelem—plus our ability to know anything, good or bad, and the fallen state that this entails.
 It doesn't mean you are necessarily a member of the biological species Homo sapiens.
 Contrariwise, you can be a member of Homo sapiens and not bear Adam's Mark.
 Bearing Adam's Mark (being "Adamite") and being biologically human are only loosely related.